ToastHawaii/sustainable-map/docs/README.md

 - Support [me](https://it.zottelig.ch/kontakt) with coffee and cake.
 - Enjoy your life. ;)

-### Known public and free facilitie or offer
+### Known sustainable facilitie or offer

-There are many websites for free facilities and offers.
+There are many websites for sustainable facilities and offers.
 Find something you like and worth to support and add them to [OpenStreetMap](https://www.openstreetmap.org).

 You can find links to external resources on the map next to the selection of the facilities via the info button <i class="fas fa-info-circle"></i>.